dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/paper/paper.md

 Feedforward and PID controller operate model independent, while the TVLQR and iLQR MPC controllers utilize knowledge about the pendulum model.
 In contrast to the others, the iLQR MPC controller optimizes over a predefined horizon at every timestep.

-**Policy-based Controllers** take the state of the system as input and ouput a control signal.
+**Policy-based Controllers** take the state of the system as input and output a control signal.
 In contrast to trajectory optimization, these controllers do not compute just a single trajectory.
 Instead, they react to the current state of the pendulum and because of this they can cope with perturbations during the execution.
 The following policy-based controllers are implemented:

 - Energy Shaping
 - Linear Quadratic Regulator (LQR)